janearc/misc/writings/gender/transgender_healthcare.md

 Does this sound expensive?
 I know a person who was hospitalised recently in the DC area for a little less than ten days for acute, intractable depression.
 This person’s hospital bill (submitted to insurance) was $19,000 and change.
 I know another person who was hospitalised for depression in 2010, and her bill was $27,000 for just a week.

 It is not uncommon at all for transgender people to be hospitalised for suicidal depression (which is not, actually, due to their ‘being transgender,’ but rather to *how people treat them* for being transgender).
 If these people are hospitalised for a suicide attempt, the acute care plus the psychiatric hospitalisation can run into the many tens of thousands of dollars.
+Some are hospitalised more than once.
+Some for much longer than a week or ten days.

 Really, surgery starts to look cheap if you decide to “only” provide psychiatric care (and many employers do not even provide this).